top of page

 Becoming a Surrogate in Arizona

-Be a U.S. citizen or permanent resident.
+• Be a U.S. citizen or permanent resident

-Be between 21–38 years old.
+• Be between 21–38 years old

-Have had no more than two C-sections.
+• Had no more than two C-sections

-Have a BMI under 32.
+• Have a BMI under 32.

 These requirements are in place to protect your health and ensure the best possible outcome for everyone involved.

-Legal Landscape for Surrogates in Arizona
+Surrogacy Laws for Surrogates in Arizona

 Arizona is one of the few states with restrictive laws regarding surrogacy.
 Under A.R.S. § 25-218, surrogacy contracts are considered void and unenforceable.